- > English Courses in New Zealand

 There are many universities and language institutes in New Zealand, which all offer high-quality English language courses.
-Therefore, we suggest you to think about where you’d like to live, what kind of program you’re looking for, as well as the available budget you have for the purpose of studying abroad.
+Therefore, we suggest that you think about where you would like to live, what kind of program you would like to take, and the available budget you have for studying abroad.

 Do universities offer scholarships to study English in New Zealand?

-Typically, universities don’t offer scholarships for the English programs they offer.
+Typically, universities do not offer scholarships for the English programs they offer.
 Nevertheless, many language schools offer special discounts for international students.